Health Indicator Report of Alcohol Consumption - Heavy Drinking

 - U.S. Data: Behavioral Risk Factor Surveillance System (BRFSS), Division of Behavioral Surveillance, CDC Office of Surveillance, Epidemiology, and Laboratory Services

-How Are We Doing?Using data from both landline and cell phones in 2016, it was estimated that '''4.8%''' (crude rate) of Utah adults reported heavy drinking in the 30 days before for the survey.
+How Are We Doing?Using data from both landline and cell phones in 2020, it was estimated that '''4.4%''' (crude rate) of Utah adults reported heavy drinking in the 30 days before the survey.

 How Do We Compare With the U.S.?Estimates for 2020 show that '''6.7%''' of U.S. adults reported heavy drinking in the past 30 days whereas '''4.4%''' of Utah adults reported heavy drinking (crude rates).

 What Is Being Done?The [https://dsamh.utah.gov/ Utah Division of Substance Abuse and Mental Health] is the agency responsible for ensuring that substance abuse and mental health prevention and treatment services are available statewide.
 The Division also acts as a resource by providing general information, research, and statistics to the public regarding substances of abuse and mental health services.